cidentertainment/node-replay/README.md

 any outgoing network connection.

 That's the default mode for running tests.
 "Why?" you ask.
 Good question.
-Running in `replay` mode forces any test you run to use recorded reponses, and so it will run (and fail or pass) the same way for anyone else, any other day of the week, on whatever hardware they use.
+Running in `replay` mode forces any test you run to use recorded responses, and so it will run (and fail or pass) the same way for anyone else, any other day of the week, on whatever hardware they use.
 Even if they're on the AT&T network.